stemlock/Instacart_Market_Basket_Data_Analysis/README.md

 *3. Does user purchasing behavior change as they make more orders on Instacart?
 And is buying “organic” a stable or dynamic behavior?*

-## Tools Used

-Languages:
-- Python

-Libraries:
-- numpy
-- pandas
-- matplotlib

-## Division of Labor
-For the purposes of refraining from taking credit for my other dedicated group members work, each notebook is labelled by last name to denote contribution to the overall research project.
-Additionally, the work contributed by the other members of the research team has been seperately stored within the `Other_analysis` directory.
-The following notebooks have been labelled as my own contributions to the project:

-- `Data_cleaning_Temlock.ipynb`
-- `Preprocressing_organic_segmentation_Temlock.ipynb`
-- `Question3_Temlock.ipynb`

-Credit for this project also goes to Greg Tully and Faris Haddad of the UC Berkeley Masters of Information and Data Science program.

-## Research Dataset

-The source dataset leveraged was from a machine-learning based Instacart Kaggle competition that contained a relational set of files describing Instacart customers' orders over time.
-For the purpose of the competition, the ordered products were split into the prior, train and test datasets, of which the test dataset was not publicly available.
-Source datasets: Instacart Market Basket Analysis (available on [Kaggle](https://www.kaggle.com/c/instacart-market-basket-analysis/data))

-- Datasets leveraged for this analysis - `aisles.csv`, `departments.csv`,
-`order_products__prior.csv`, `order_products__train.csv`, `orders.csv`, `products.csv`

-Note that the `orders.csv` contains information pertaining to each order as a whole, while each `order_products__*.csv` contains information about the basket of products within each order (one order can have multiple products).

 ## Project Outcomes

 In conclusion, given the analysis of our three research questions, we believe that the following